mongoosePK/Share-Fest-1/README.md

 * When sending messages, if you input 00000 to the ZIP code field, you will get all contacts (the pantry filter still applies)

 ## Contribute
-This site is a work in progress.
-Future students will be making improvements.
-We need:
-* form data validation (currently it accepts short numbers, then breaks if you try to sms them)
+As with all things, this site could be improved.
+Here are some things I'd like to do:
-* Security review
+* Security review (always and forever)
-* Better error handling
+* Create a more modular messaging client call
+* More complete testing
 * Better styling

-* REFACTOR site file structure: html templates and style sheet
+* Client editing portal?
+*(currently it is easier to manipulate client record with a tool that churches and local pantries seem to commonly use.
+That software charges rather exorbitantly for messaging, beatifics notwithstanding)*

 any proposed contributions or pull requests should be made to [this github](https://github.com/mongoosePK/Share-Fest-1)